 Further, I’m even seeing a little benefit emerge, as the support group leader for my regional (highly comorbid) MCAD group.
 Where everyone had been dismissing my suspicions of EDS in them before, as they felt they were not “bendy enough”, now they are giving the new HSD category some real consideration to my relief: mastocytosis and MCAS do NOT cause bursitis and chondromalacia patella, hernias, prolapses, loose teeth and tendinitis, TYVM!

 In fact, here’s a chart I adapted from the last page of this document showing the “spectrum” in a table.
-In general it ranges from the mildest to the most symptomatic:
+In general it ranges from the mildest to the most symptomatic, bendy or not:

 As you can see, both the asymptomatic and symptomatic forms come in 3 “flavors”:

 - Generalized Joint Hypermobility (you “pass” with a high Beighton Score)

 - Peripheral Joint Hypermobility (it’s typically limited to hands and/or feet)

 - Localized Joint Hypermobility (it’s limited to single joints or body parts)

 Then the symptomatic forms (aka “disorders” listed toward the bottom) have one additional “flavor” called “Historical”, indicating that someone may once have been quite bendy, in a generalized way (like myself) but is no longer, but are still symptomatic with musculoskeletal complaints.
 This is what I think I would most likely fit now if I were to be re-evaluated as I’m no longer bendy enough to pass the age and sex-specific Beighton score for hEDS now.